Indigenous Knowledge Systems

 A 6-week Learning Journey with Lyla June

-Indigenous Knowledge Systems (IKS) are encoded with unique principles, values, goals, strategies, arts, sciences, and ways of knowing that can support the world today.
+Indigenous knowledge systems (IKS) are encoded with unique principles, values, goals, strategies, arts, sciences, and ways of knowing that can support the world today.
 But before we receive this knowledge it is important to learn how to honor the communities from which they come and do so respectfully and responsibly.

-Starts February, 17th, 2025 - Registrations until Feb, 24th
+Starts September, 8th, 2025 - Registrations until September, 15th

 Course details